JakeFlasher/stackedit-app-data/testing.md

 Using the corrected algorithm for finding **global stable load instructions (GSL)** during simulation execution, we found that **GSL has very little impact on both IPC (5%) and cache miss (3.2%) measurement** and will **boost simulation speed by ~125%** if removed without a big loss on overall performance metrics.
 # From Coincidences
 Though in simulation, global stable loads may have nothing to do with specific peformance metrics.
 Since constable presented a micro-architecture-based approach in modern pipelines in order to ensure the correct program execution while reducing redundant load instructions marked as global stable load as to improve performance.
 However, we do observe a seemingly unique set of instructions of which if removed, they did very impact to cumulative IPC and cache miss change thus can also be eliminated to boost simulation.
 Therefore, the following experiments setup aim to :
-1. Determine whether it is purely the condition of global stable
+1. Determine whether it is purely the condition of global stable load that contributes to the unique phenomenom or removing other LOAD/STORE instructions also have similar effects.
-1. find such a condition that
+1. If global stable load is not the superset of such a conditonal set, find such a condition that it captures all the LOAD/STORE instrutions that have this effect.
 # Clarifications
 >All the **traces** used are from CRC2, DPC3, where -o3 optimization is used when compiling these benchmarks.
 Also, **Constable** paper also showed the existence of global stable loads in off-the-shelf X86 binaries after -o3 optimization.